BOTHWELL TIMELINE

 1859

-The Wesleyan Chapel was opened for the first public worship on Sunday the 20th March when the Rev Mr Smith of Campbell Town preached a sermon suitable to the occasion.
+The Wesleyan Chapel held its first public worship service on Sunday, March 20th, with Reverend Mr Smith of Campbell Town delivering the sermon.

 1860

-An earthquake hit the area in late March vibrating the beds of inhabitants back and forth as they slept.
+In late March, an earthquake shook the area, causing beds to vibrate and waking residents.
 Many described the sensation as “a heavy goods train passing along the railway.”

 1862